 Tropical Storm Gonzalo Key Messages:

-Rainfall: As of Thursday morning, direct and indirect impacts are forecast.
-Slight adjustments in the track may have significant changes in the rainfall forecast.
-Isolated heavy rainfall will still be possible across T&T. Generally, between 25-50 millimeters of rainfall forecast Friday through Sunday, with isolated totals in excess of 100 millimeters in areas of persisting heavy rainfall and thunderstorm activity, mainly across Northern, Eastern Trinidad and Tobago.
-There is an elevated threat of street flooding and flash flooding as showers and thunderstorms associated with tropical systems can produce violent rainfall rates.
-As of Thursday morning, there is a low to moderate threat of riverine flooding.
+– Rainfall: As of Friday night, direct impacts are forecast, with the overall forecast rainfall totals increased.
+Generally, between 50-100 millimeters of rainfall forecast Friday through Sunday, with isolated totals in excess of 150 millimeters in areas of persisting heavy rainfall and thunderstorm activity, mainly across Northern, Eastern Trinidad and Tobago.

-The National Hurricane Center, as of 11:00 AM, continues to issue advisories on Tropical Storm Gonzalo, 1,485 KM east of the Windward Islands.
+The National Hurricane Center, as of 11:00 PM, continues to issue advisories on Tropical Storm Gonzalo, 410 KM East of Trinidad.

-At 11:00 AM AST, the center of Tropical Storm Gonzalo was located near latitude 9.6 North, longitude 48.3 West.
-Gonzalo is moving toward the west near 14 MPH (22 KM/H).
-A westward to west-northwestward motion with an increase in forward speed is expected through the weekend.
-On the forecast track, the center of Gonzalo will approach the southern Windward Islands Friday night and move across the islands Saturday and Saturday evening.
+At 11:00 PM AST, the center of Tropical Storm Gonzalo was located near latitude 10.0 North, longitude 57.1 West.
+Gonzalo is moving toward the west near 17 MPH (28 KM/H).
+A general westward to west-northwestward motion is expected for the next couple of days.
+On the forecast track, Gonzalo will move across the southern Windward Islands Saturday afternoon or evening and over the eastern Caribbean Sea on Sunday.

-Gonzalo is a small storm, and tropical-storm-force winds extend outward up to 35 miles (55 KM) from the center.
-The estimated minimum central pressure is 997 millibars.
+Gonzalo is a small tropical cyclone.
+Data from the reconnaissance aircraft indicate that tropical-storm-force winds extend outward up to 35 miles (55 KM) from the center.
+That’s approximately the distance from Sangre Grande to Chaguaramas in Trinidad.
+The most recent minimum central pressure reported by the Hurricane Hunter plane was 1009 millibars.

 Hazards Affecting Land

-RAINFALL: Gonzalo is expected to produce total rain accumulations of 2 to 5 inches (50 to 125 mm), with isolated maximum amounts of 7 inches (175 mm) in Barbados and the Windward Islands from Friday night through Sunday night.
-Gonzalo is also expected to produce total rain accumulations of 1 to 2 inches (25 to 50 mm) in Trinidad and Tobago.
-Rainfall in Barbados and the Windward Islands could lead to life-threatening flash floods.
+RAINFALL: Gonzalo is expected to produce total rain accumulations of 1 to 3 inches (25-75 mm), with isolated maximum amounts of 5 inches (125 mm) in Barbados, the Windward Islands, and Trinidad and Tobago through Sunday night.
+Gonzalo is also expected to produce total rain accumulations of 1 to 2 inches (25-50 mm) in northeastern Venezuela.
+Rainfall in Barbados, the Windward Islands, and Trinidad and Tobago could lead to areas of flash flooding.